gmuth/document-format-supported/README.md

 ### Bonjour

-If your printer has Bonjour or AirPrint enabled run  `java -jar printer-attributes.jar` without arguments.
+If your printer has Bonjour, AirPrint or Mopria enabled run  `java -jar printer-attributes.jar` without arguments.
 The tool will use mdns to discover your printers.

 ### Hostname or print-uri